-It is important to note that Cape Town's population growth rate has been relatively stable, and is in fact currently lower than it was in the period 1946-1970.2 The average estimated population growth during the period 2001 to 2011 was 2,93% per annum.3
+It is important to note that Cape Town's population growth rate has been relatively stable, and is in fact currently lower than it was in the period 1946 to 1970.2 The average estimated population growth during the period 2001 to 2011 was 2,93% per annum.3

 In 2000 and 2005, the City commissioned projections of the Cape Town population to assist with its planning processes.
 These studies were undertaken by Prof Rob Dorrington from the University of Cape Town.
-Factors taken into account in determining the projected population were birth rate, death rate, migration and HIV/Aids incidence.
+Factors taken into account in determining the projected population included birth rate, death rate, migration and HIV/Aids incidence.
 As migration was the most uncertain variable, three options were calculated based on high, medium and low migration rates.
-The 2000 projection was based on the 1996 Census, while the 2005 update was based on the 2001 Census.4 with projections of the population up to 2021.
+The 2000 projection was based on the 1996 Census, while the 2005 update was based on the 2001 Census,4 with projections of the population up to 2021.
+The Census 2011 population figure is broadly in line with the 'medium migration' projection for 2011, based on the 2000 projections (projected figure of 3 820 847 vs. 2011 Census figure of 3 740 026).
+Based on the information currently available, the population projection done in 2000 provides the best estimate of Cape Town's population growth up to 2031.
+The projections will however need to be reviewed in light of the 2011 Census data that recently became available.